Permify/permify/docs/docs/api-overview.md

 ## Request Rate Limits

 Default rate limit is set to 100 requests per second.
 However, users can adjust this based on their specific needs following our [documentation](https://docs.permify.co/docs/reference/configuration).
 We used [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm for rate limiting.

+## Error Handling

+Permify API uses a set of defined error codes to indicate various types of failures or issues.
+Understanding these error codes and their implications is vital for effective error handling and troubleshooting within the Permify API.
+Each error code is designed to provide clear insights into what went wrong and how to resolve it, ensuring a smoother integration and operation of the API in your applications
+Refer to the [Error Codes](https://github.com/Permify/permify/blob/master/proto/base/v1/errors.proto) documentation for detailed descriptions and resolution steps for each error code.

 ## Need any help ?